Product Launch Checklist: 25 Steps for a New Product Launch

 The structure follows three phases: Pre-Launch (8-4 weeks before), Launch Day Readiness, and Post-Launch (first 2 weeks).
 Each phase builds on the previous one, creating a comprehensive system for reliable launches.

-Pre-Launch Phase (8-4 Weeks Before)
+The Pre-Launch Checklist (8-4 Weeks Before)

 The preparation phase is where most launches are won or lost.
 During my time at SumUp launching payment terminals and apps across European markets, I learned that 80% of launch success is determined before you ship anything.
 Poor preparation leads to confused customers, overwhelmed support teams, and missed business targets.